 - 10 grams wormwood

-- 10 grams ginseng root, grated or minced
+- 10 grams dried ginseng root (not powdered)

-- 1 full orange peel, cut into smaller pieces
+- 1 full orange peel, including pith, chopped

-- 1 full grapefruit peel, cut into smaller pieces
+- 1 full grapefruit peel, including pith, chopped

 - 4 cups water

-1 Combine dry ingredients and alcohol: Combine the dry ingredients, mixing them well, and then divide between two 1-quart (32oz) mason jars, adding an equal amount of alcohol to each (you can also do this in one jar if you have a jar that’s big enough).
+Combine everything but the alcohol for the infusion, mixing the ingredients well, and then divide between two 1-quart (32oz) mason jars, adding an equal amount of alcohol to each (you can also do this in one jar if you have a jar that’s big enough).
 Seal the jars and shake.

-2 Infuse for 2-3 weeks: During the infusion period, shake the jar once a day.
-The color should slowly turn brown, and the taste will be so bitter as to be undrinkable
+During the infusion period, shake the jar once a day.
+The color should turn brown, and the taste will be so bitter as to be undrinkable.

-3 Strain: After that infusing, strain the mixture using a sieve, then filter through cheesecloth, coffee filter, or a mesh superbag.
+After infusing, strain the mixture using a sieve, then filter through cheesecloth, a coffee filter, or a mesh superbag.

-4 Sweeten the Campari: Bring the water to a simmer in a saucepan, then stir in the sugar until dissolved.
-Remove from heat and let cool.
+Bring the water to a simmer in a saucepan, then stir in the sugar until dissolved.
+Remove from heat and let cool fully.